informatik01/proekspert-rest-service/ProekspertWebService/trunk/README.txt

 of runnable JAR file.
 The resulting JAR file along with necessary libraries and the startup script will be placed to the "dist" folder.

+Note: the Apache Ivy is used as a dependency manager, so make sure that the Apache Ant installation contains the required Ivy JAR file in the $ANT_HOME/lib directory.
+See the Apache Ivy documentation for the detailed information.
 ==========
 HOW TO USE
 ==========